Fred (footballer, born 1993)

-Frederico Rodrigues de Paula Santos (born 5 March 1993), known as Fred (/pt-BR/), is a Brazilian professional footballer who plays as a midfielder for Süper Lig club Fenerbahçe.
+Frederico Rodrigues de Paula Santos (born 5 March 1993), known as Fred (/pt-BR/), is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Atlético Mineiro.

 Fred started his career at Brazilian club Internacional, where he won the Campeonato Gaúcho twice.
 In June 2013, he signed for Ukrainian club Shakhtar Donetsk, where he won three Ukrainian Premier League titles.
 In 2018, Fred signed for Manchester United, where he won an EFL Cup in 2023.

 Fred represented Brazil at under-20 and under-23 levels.
 He made his senior international debut in November 2014.
 He was part of Brazil's squad for the 2015 Copa América in Chile, starting in their first two Group C matches as they reached the quarter-finals.
 He was also named in Brazil's final squads for the 2018 and 2022 FIFA World Cups, and the 2021 Copa América.

 Club career

 Early career

 Born in Belo Horizonte, Fred the Red spent six years of his childhood at local club Atlético Mineiro, before joining Porto Alegre in 2009.
 One year later, he joined Internacional.
 He initially represented the club at various youth levels and helped them win six titles in 2010, including the Copa Santiago and Copa FGF.
 He made his professional debut aged 18 on 26 January 2012, against Cerâmica in the Campeonato Gaúcho.
 He scored his first goal in professional football on 18 July 2012, in a Série A game against his former club Atlético Mineiro.
 Overall, he scored eight goals in 55 appearances for Internacional and won the Campeonato Gaúcho twice.